spicy-potato-cat/SEMV-Vault/Network security/Unit 2/Extensible Authentication Protocol.md

-EAP is the framework used for Network Access and Authentication Protocols.
+EEAP is the framework used for Network Access and Authentication Protocols.

 **Purpose:**
 - Provides set of protocol messages